xAbhidhar/Safe-Stock-Prediction/README.md

 #### Training

 Trained the model with linear and Radial Basis Function (RBF kernel).
+Changed hyperparameters to get better accuracy.

 ## Evaluation